Kevo489/Tiny-AI-API/README.md

-# AI Server Communication API
+# Tiny AI Server Communication API

 This class is responsible for managing AI session data, including models, history, and content generation.